 The three pillars of our teaching philosophies include wanting our students to play music in ways which allow them to:

 - be musically expressive using great sound

-My non-traditional and open-minded approach to teaching and learning is focused on continuously challenging the thoughts of existing pedagogy, striving to continuously improve in my own practice and teaching and this is a value which I see often translates to my students.
-I firmly believe that everyone can learn something from someone and I frequently attend professional development events across the globe to ensure my students are receiving the most current ideas and developments in piano teaching to optimise their learning experience.
-I still take regular lessons of my own with a number of coaches to ensure my own playing is continuing to grow, never falling into a comfort-zone and to keep myself in the student mindset which helps me relate much better to the learning experiences of my students.
+Our non-traditional and open-minded approach to teaching and learning is focused on continuously challenging the thoughts of existing pedagogy, striving to continuously improve in our own practice and teaching and this is a value which we see often translates to our students.
+We firmly believe that everyone can learn something from someone and frequently attend professional development events across the globe to ensure our students are receiving the most current ideas and developments in piano teaching to optimise the lesson experience.
+All of our teachers still take regular lessons with a number of coaches to ensure our own playing is continuing to grow, never falling into a comfort-zone and to keep in touch with the student mindset which helps us to relate to the learning experiences of our students.

-I hope to deliver the most unique and reliable services to my clients, making the process of piano playing so much simpler and more enjoyable whether they are starting completely from scratch or a seasoned performer or teacher.
-For more information about the extensive range of services I offer, please see the Book a Lesson page.
-Also, keep posted on upcoming events by either subscribing to my mailing list, following me on Facebook or check this space regularly.
+We promise to deliver the most unique and reliable services to our students, making the process of piano playing so much simpler and more enjoyable whether starting completely from scratch or a seasoned performer or teacher.
+For more information about the extensive range of services we offer, please see the Book a Lesson page.
+Also, keep posted on upcoming events by either subscribing to our mailing list, following us on Facebook or check this space regularly.